garytur/ao-spin-ci-loop/README.md

-# AO Spin: LLM PR Review
+# Example PR Review using Actions + Cursor

 A minimal example of an LLM code-review step running in GitHub Actions.
-It is intentionally isolated from compilation, tests, security scans, and every other CI gate so the review mechanism is easy to copy and understand.

 The workflow uses Cursor Agent with Composer 2.5 to inspect a pull-request diff, check existing feedback, and submit one GitHub review containing concise inline